An introduction to Masters swimming competitions

 British Championships and Swim England National Championships

-Two of the biggest competitions in the domestic Masters calendar are the British Championships and the ASA National Championships.
+Two of the biggest competitions in the domestic Masters calendar are the British Championships and the Swim England National Championships.

 The British Masters and Senior Age Group Championships take place over three days in June and take place in a long course 50m pool.
 They feature the full range of long course individual events (50m, 100m, and 200m of each stroke, 400m, 800m, and 1500m Freestyle, and 200m and 400m Individual Medley for both men and women) as well as relays.

-The ASA National Masters and Senior Age Group Championships are usually held over three days in October and take place in a short course 25m pool.
+The Swim England National Masters and Senior Age Group Championships are usually held over three days in October and take place in a short course 25m pool.
 The same events are competed as at the British Championships, with the addition of the 100m Individual Medley.

 You don’t always have to travel to compete.
-Masters swimmers can take part in the T-30 challenge from the comfort of their own pool
+Masters swimmers can take part in a unique 30-minute racing challenge from the comfort of their own pool

-The T-30 Challenge – formerly known as the T-30 Postal Swim – tests how fast you can swim in 30 minutes.
+The T-30 Challenge tests how fast you can swim in 30 minutes.

 Everyone who wants to ‘compete’ submits their time between November and January and winners are calculated in each of the respective Masters five-year age groups.

 The Masters Decathlon

-The Masters Decathlon adds a bit of spice to the calendar.
+The British Masters Decathlon adds a bit of spice to the calendar.
 The Decathlon ranks Masters swimmers according to their performances across the full range of swimming events.

 Swimmers earn points based on their performances at Masters competitions throughout the year.
 They accumulate a points total from up to 10 of the 18 individual swimming events.

 European and World Championships

 Conquered the best the Britain has to offer?
 Then the next step is to try your chances against international rivals!

 A lot of British Masters swimmers usually attend these events and there is always a great atmosphere.

 Masters swimmers wishing to compete overseas will need to complete an international permit to swim at least 28 days before they leave the country.
-This allows the ASA to know who is swimming where, and gives added insurance.
+This allows us to know who is swimming where, and gives added insurance.